 The Rhone Valley is a large wine-growing region that is continually gaining in popularity.
 With more than 71,000 hectares of vines, it is the second largest appellation in France after Bordeaux.
-It is divided into two main areas.
-The Rhône-septentrional (North), with a temperate climate and very steep slopes to welcome the warmth of the sun.
-And the southern Rhône (South), with a Mediterranean climate supported by the breath of the Mistral.
-While the northern granite slopes are combined with a continental climate.
-The rocky and sandy soils of the south enjoy warmer winters.
+It breaks down into two major areas.
+The Rhône-septentrional (North), with a temperate climate and very sloping hillsides to welcome the warmth of the sun.
+And the Southern Rhône (South), with a Mediterranean climate supported by the breath of the Mistral.
+While the granite slopes of the north are paired with a continental climate.
+The rocky and sandy soils of the south take advantage of the warmer winters.

-This division between the Rhône-Nord and the Rhône-Sud is reflected not only in the geography, climate and grape varieties found.
+This division between Northern and Southern Rhône is reflected not only in the geography, climate and grape varieties found.
 But also in the quality and quantity of wines produced.
 The northern part of the Rhône focuses almost entirely on Syrah for red wines.
 As well as Viognier, Marsanne and Roussanne for the whites.
 The southern part of the Rhône, on the other hand, uses a much longer list of varieties.
 Among the most remarkable are the red varieties Grenache and Mourvèdre, combined with Syrah.
-In order to produce the GSM mixture, so characteristic of the southern Rhône.
+In order to produce the GSM mix, so characteristic of the Rhone-Meridional.

 Viticulture arrived in the south of France with the Greeks in the 4th century BC.
 But it was the Romans who really established the vineyards.
-As well as the reputation of the region by using the Rhône as a crossroads linking all the French wine routes.
+As well as the reputation of the region by using the Rhône as a crossroads linking all the wine routes of France.

-It is in this region and at this time that Syrah was born.
-Full-bodied, tasty and elegant, it has reached its peak of expression thanks to the granitic soils of the northern Rhône.
-As well as the heat of the sun on the southern slopes.
-Rich in antioxidants, this grape variety is at the origin of the dark colour of Rhône red wines.
-And is full of dark fruit flavours including sweet blueberry and salty black olive.
+It is in this region and at that time that Syrah was born.
+Full-bodied, tasty and elegant, it has been able to reach its peak of expression thanks to the granite soils of the Northern Rhône.
+As well as the warmth of the sun on the southern slopes.
+Rich in antioxidants, this grape variety is at the origin of the dark colour of the red wines of the Rhone.
+And it's bursting with dark fruit flavours including sweet blueberry and salty black olive.

-the Côtes du Rhône appellation was introduced in November 1937.
-Its objective was to offer an essential title to Rhône wines of good quality.
-And from the valley's lesser-known and less prestigious wine-growing areas.
+The Côtes du Rhône appellation was introduced in November 1937.
+Its objective was to offer a must-have title to good quality Rhône wines.
+And from the less well-known and less prestigious wine-growing areas of the valley.

-The Grenache, Syrah and Mourvèdre grape varieties form the heart of most of the red Côtes du Rhône.
-Syrah contributes to the structure and spicy notes of these red wines, while Mourvèdre brings its dark, chocolate and intense colour notes.
-On the white side, you will find the Grenache Blanc, Clairette, Marsanne, Roussanne, Bourboulenc and Viognier varieties.
-Rosés, to be consumed young, are very influenced by Cinsault.
+The Grenache, Syrah and Mourvèdre grape varieties form the heart of most red Côtes du Rhône wines.
+The Syrah contributes in particular to the structure and spicy notes of these red wines, while the Mourvèdre brings its dark, chocolaty and intensely coloured notes.
+On the white side, you will find Grenache Blanc, Clairette, Marsanne, Roussanne, Bourboulenc and Viognier.
+Rosés, to be drunk young, are very much influenced by Cinsault.

 Introduced in 1966, it now applies to 16 villages.
-The wines of Côtes du Rhône Villages are widely recognized as wines that offer good balance and quality.
+Côtes du Rhône Villages wines are widely recognized as offering good balance and quality.

-White wines are generally produced in a fresh and dry style and have both a floral and spicy profile.
+White wines are generally made in a fresh and dry style and have a floral and spicy profile.
 The red wines of the appellation are moderately rich in style.
-With dark fruit flavours and the spicy addition of Syrah, always omnipresent.
-The wines of the AOC Côtes du Rhône Villages are wines of high quality and also have a better ageing potential.
-They are elegant on the palate and are known for their character and darker tannins.
+With dark fruit flavours and the spicy contribution of Syrah, always omnipresent.
+The wines of the AOC Côtes du Rhône Villages are wines with a very noticeable quality and also have a better ageing potential.
+They are elegant on the palate and recognized for their character as well as darker tannins.

-Formerly called "Vin de Mauves", it was highly appreciated by the kings of France in the 14th century.
+Formerly called "Vin de Mauves", it was very much appreciated by the kings of France in the 14th century.
 Renamed "le Saint-Joseph" in the 18th century, it is the largest appellation in the region in terms of geographical coverage.
-It now covers more than 26 municipalities and extends from Chavanay in the north to Châteaubourg in the south - a distance of about 50 km.
+It now covers more than 26 communes and stretches from Chavanay in the north to Châteaubourg in the south - a distance of about 50 km.

-The red is recognizable by its dark berry fragrance and liquorice notes.
+The red is recognizable by its perfume of dark berries and liquorice notes.
 And the white is fresh with subtle notes of fruit and flowers.
-Ideal for your everyday meals, these wines are eminently drinkable and can be enjoyed young.
+Ideal for your everyday meals, these wines are eminently drinkable and can be enjoyed while young.

-The reds are colourful and have a great aromatic richness (ripe fruit, spices, undergrowth).
-And the white wines, rarer to find, are full of honeysuckle, tropical fruit and earthy minerals.
+The reds are colourful and give off a great aromatic richness (ripe fruit, spices, undergrowth).
+And the white wines, rarer to find, are full of aromas of honeysuckle, tropical fruits and earthy minerals.

 Hermitage also produces straw wines.
-These wines are expensive because of their labour-intensive production.
+These wines are expensive due to their labour-intensive production.
 But are also rich, full of flavour and long life!

-The most famous AOC in the Rhône Valley is Châteauneuf-du-Pape.
-The vineyards contain 14 varieties of grape varieties, located at four levels of altitude that rise from the Rhône River.
+The most famous AOC of the Rhone Valley is Châteauneuf-du-Pape.
+The vineyards include 14 varieties of grape varieties, located at four levels of altitude rising from the Rhone River.

-The soils are varied and mainly consist of old river beds of various ages; the archetypal vineyard of Châteauneuf is dotted with large pebbles whose soft and rounded shape contrasts directly with the twisted and rough vine trunks.
+The soils are varied and consist mainly of ancient riverbeds of various ages; the archetypal vineyard of Châteauneuf is dotted with large pebbles whose soft, rounded shape contrasts directly with the twisted and rough vine trunks.

 This exceptional terroir has thus given birth to red wines that are among the most complex and powerful.
-Recognizable by their intense garnet colour, they reveal an aromatic palette composed of ripe fruits, blackcurrants, blackberries, spices and roasting.
-The whites, with their golden colour, have aromas of honeysuckle and stone fruit.
-They represent only 6% of the production.
-But they are worth tasting and will remind you of the warm climate of the south!
+Recognizable by their intense garnet colour, they reveal an aromatic palette of ripe fruit, blackcurrants, blackberries, spices and roasting.
+The whites, with their golden colour, have aromas of honeysuckle and stone fruits.
+They represent only 6% of production.
+But are worth tasting and will remind you of the warm climate of the south!